 Ah-O-O-O-O, a distant deep horn sounded, and with it came a growing chorus of beautiful voices.

 The following morning, police found the naked body of a man in Jessup Park.
-It wasn’t long before the man was identified as Charles Haley.
+It wasn’t long before they identified him as Charles Haley.
 His body was laced with a dangerous hallucinogen.
-Traces of the substance were found in six empty wrappers clutched in his hand—the only things he retained when he emptied his pockets the previous evening.
+Traces of the substance were found in six empty wrappers clutched in his hand—the only things he had retained from his trouser pockets.